Pyramids of Giza, Cairo, Egypt

-The Giza complex includes three main pyramids—those of Khufu (Cheops), Khafre (Chephren), and Menkaure—as well as the Great Sphinx, numerous smaller pyramids, temples, and other ancient structures.
+The Giza natural reserve includes three primary pyramids, those of Khufu (Cheops), Khafre (Chephren), and Menkaure, as well as the Great Sphinx, numerous small pyramids, temples, and other ancient structures.
+The Great Pyramid of Khufu, the largest of the seven wonders of the ancient world and the only survivor, is the Giza plateau’s main attraction, attracting historians and travelers equally.

 Key Attractions